List of Neon Genesis Evangelion chapters: Evangelion 3.0 (-120 min.)

 Included with the updated release of the final film of the Rebuild of Evangelion tetralogy, Evangelion: 3.0+1.01 Thrice Upon a Time, released in Japanese theaters on June 12, 2021.
-It is a prequel manga set before the events of the previous film, Evangelion: 3.0 You Can (Not) Redo, written by director Kazuya Tsurumaki under Anno's supervision.
+It is a prequel manga set before the events of the previous film, Evangelion: 3.0 You Can (Not) Redo, written by director Kazuya Tsurumaki and illustrated by character designer Hidenori Matsubara and director Mahiro Maeda, under Anno's supervision.
 It is 17 pages long, part of a 36 page booklet called Eva Extra-Extra including other illustrations.
 The manga was Anno's initiative, and began production on April 11, 2021.
+The home media release of the film, on March 8, 2023, included a re-release of the manga in video format in full color and voiced by the original cast.